 Once she started making cheese in the cheese kitchen at Green Dirt Farm, our cheeses started winning awards.
 In 2009, we won our first blue ribbon at the American Cheese Society annual competition, when our signature cheese, Bossa, won first place in the washed rind sheep’s milk category.
 That early recognition from our peers in the artisan cheese community confirmed that we were onto something.
 And we haven’t looked back.
 Since our first year of making cheese for sale, our cheeses have won more than 80 awards in prestigious cheese and artisan food competitions like the American Cheese Society annual competition, the World Championship Cheese Contest, and the Good Food Awards, among others.
 We love that we can bring delight and bragging rights to our community through our artisan cheeses.

 Since our first years our cheese making has grown more than ten fold and we’re still growing.
 Today we have many ways for you to experience the delight of eating our cheese.
 In 2016, we opened a cafe and cheese shop in the historic town of Weston, near our farm.
 You can come to visit us there to taste our cheese or enjoy our menu items created using our cheese.
 You can even book a tour to visit our cheese kitchen and taste cheese back at the shop.
 Or you can come to one of our events held in the barn where we originally started milking our sheep.

-Today we’re proud to be supporting other nearby sheep and cow dairy farms by turning their delicious milk into fantastic cheeses.
-All of our partner dairies pledge to uphold our most cherished farm practices, that is, they use managed grazing and humane and environmentally sound practices just like us.
-So you can eat our delicious cheeses knowing you’re supporting something good at the same time.
+Today we’re proud to be supporting other nearby family owned sheep and cow dairy farms by turning their delicious milk into fantastic cheeses.
+So you can eat our delicious cheeses knowing you’re supporting small family farms at the same time.